lordofdestiny/pp1-project-template/README.md

 -  `rs.ac.bg.etf.pp1.ast` - Classes generated for AST description by the parser generator are placed here.
 This package is not present initially, before the `compile-src` is run
 -  `rs.ac.bg.etf.pp1.exception` - Any exception classes required by the implementation are meant to be placed here
 -  `rs.ac.bg.etf.pp1.util` - Utility package.
 Any utility classes are meant to be placed here

+## Compatibility
+In order to use Ant targets, it is recommended to install IntelliJ IDEA [Ant Plugin](https://plugins.jetbrains.com/plugin/23025-ant?_ga=2.245260870.238897384.1702670743-556405651.1695306650&_gac=1.196130014.1699039179.Cj0KCQjwtJKqBhCaARIsAN_yS_kG83icSxF51QENNtogRzS6sDU1zCOHYArIcpIG2onsTaDbCnpd9ncaAvuxEALw_wcB&_gl=1%2Apppaah%2A_ga%2ANTU2NDA1NjUxLjE2OTUzMDY2NTA.%2A_ga_9J976DJZ68%2AMTcwMjY3MDc0Mi4zMy4wLjE3MDI2NzA3NDMuNTkuMC4w).

+There is no need to install Appache Ant separately, since it comes bundled with IntelliJ IDEA.
+This was at least the case for with my version IntelliJ IDEA Ultimate 2023.3.

+All targets were tested with Java JDK 17.
+Higher versions (for example JDK 19) are likely incompatible because of the changes to the status `SecurityManager` class.
+When running precompiled classes from `mj-runtime.jar` library, special flags are needed to enable the deprecated class.
+Higher versions of the JDK completely disable this class, and an exception is thrown.
+All targets set this flag already, so there is no additional action needed.